 If your cat is anything like mine and loves playing with boxes 📦 more than fancy cat furniture, you might be hesitant to invest in a fancy cat bed for your fur baby.

 If you want to give him or her somewhere cozy to nap without breaking the bank, this post will walk you through some simple yet great DIY ideas you can use to put together a cat bed with items you just might have sitting around the house or that can easily be picked up at the store.

 And, if you are not much of a DIYer yourself, or maybe you are simply a very busy pet parent, no worries, we've got you covered too.

 Looking for more cat care guides?
-No problem, you can either scroll down all the way to the further reading section or visit my blog.
+No problem, I have sprinkled some great ones throughout this post.
+Alternatively you may want to visit my blog.
 Another spoiler alert here, it is packed with useful resources 😁.

 Happy reading and sharing!